Quadcoptor Platform Equations of Motion: Dynamic Model12 min read

 Equations of Linear Motion

-The Bouabdallah paper describes a test-stand for which various various control strategies are studied.
+The Bouabdallah paper describes a test stand for which various control strategies are studied.
 The test stand pins the CG to a point, constraining it to angular motion only.
-The paper does not cover details for linear motion.
+The paper does not cover details of linear motion.

-Blakelock chapter 1 above offers good descriptions for modelling linear motion.
+Blakelock’s Chapter 1 above offers good descriptions for modeling linear motion.
 Below is his conclusion.
-If you look back at his Equation 1.15 you can see how each primary axis velocity couples into acceleration of the other axes via another cross-product.
-I’m going to leave this here for now because depending on how we measure position and velocity relative to the body and/or fixed NED frame these terms may or may not be relevant in our design.
+If you look back at Equation 1.15, you can see how each primary axis velocity couples into the acceleration of the other axes via another cross-product.
+I’m going to leave this here for now because depending on how we measure position and velocity relative to the body and/or fixed NED frame, these terms may or may not be relevant in our design.

 Conclusion